WiilliamZou/hackerRankCode/_posts/2015-05-27-hadoopThoughs.md

 ### Output format

 One possible format of profiler output would be a set of request record entry.
-Request record may like:
+Record entry format may be like the following ones:

 request ID | start time | end time | IP | ID | source request ID
 --- | --- | --- | --- | --- | --------|